antrea-io/antrea/docs/network-flow-visibility.md

 ## Flow Collectors

-Here we list two choices the external configured flow collector: go-ipfix collector and ELK flow collector.
+Here we list three choices the external configured flow collector: go-ipfix collector, Grafana flow collector and ELK flow collector.
 For each collector, we introduce how to deploy it and how to output or visualize the collected flow records information.

 ### Go-ipfix Collector